Call MVCC Admissions

-Graduates of the program will enter in to a career in Law Enforcement or related fields.
+- 1a) Graduates of the program will enter into a career in Law Enforcement or related fields.

-Students will demonstrate their ability to research, write and document clear reports.
+- 2a) Students will demonstrate their ability to research, write, and document clear reports.

-Students will be able to read, interpret, and use social science data effectively.
+- 4a) Students will be able to read, interpret, and use social science data skillfully.

 This course is an opportunity for students to develop the skills necessary to be successful in college.
 Students learn the importance of the faculty-student and advisor-advisee relationship, develop time management techniques, apply effective study skill techniques, recognize the implications of living in a diverse society, utilize college resources, and explore career and transfer requirements.
 Collaborative projects are included.
 Students matriculated in a degree program must take this course in their first term of study.
 See when this course is offered ...